hectorcorrea/solr-for-newbies/tutorial.md

 ### Customizing the author fields
 Our JSON file with the source data has a main author (the `author` property) and other authors (the `authorsOther` property).
-We know `author` is single value but `authorsOther` is multi-value.
-If we let Solr create these fields both of them will be multi-value so let's define them in our schema so that we can customize them.
+We know `author` is single value and `authorsOther` is multi-value.
+When we let Solr automatically create these fields both of them ended up being multi-value so let's define them manually in our schema so that we can customize author to be single value so that we can sort our results by it (you can only sort by single-value fields).

-Run the following command to create the `author` field as single value and force it to be a `string` rather than `text_general`:
+Let's also create a new field (`authorsAll`) that will combine the main author with the other authors, that way we only need to search against a single field when searching by author.
+Notice that we are making this field `text_general` (rather than string) so that we can do partial matching.

 ```
 $ curl -X POST -H 'Content-type:application/json' --data-binary '{
-  "add-field":{
+  "add-field":[
+    {
       "name":"author",
       "type":"string",
       "multiValued":false
+    },
+    {
+      "name":"authorsOther",
+      "type":"string",
+      "multiValued":true
+    },
+    {
+      "name":"authorsAll",
+      "type":"text_general",
+      "multiValued":true
     }
+  ]
 }' http://localhost:8983/solr/bibdata/schema

   #